Selling a Gun Private Party versus to an FFL Dealer

 Most people feel more comfortable selling through a licensed dealer, and that’s where Cash My Guns comes in.
 All sales of pistols, shotguns and rifles are done through our resident Federal Firearms License (FFL) holder.
 We make sure the proper documentation and records are kept ensuring the sale has happened legally.

 Cash My Guns works like this:

 - We appraise your gun.
 You tell us what type of firearm you have and what model it is.
 Send us pictures to help make sure our appraisal is accurate.
-We’ll send you an offer on what we could pay you for your firearm based on current market sales data.
+We’ll send you an offer on what we can pay you for your firearm based on current market sales data.

-- If we agree to a price we’ll send you free shipping supplies and guide you through safely shipping/packaging your firearm.
+- If we agree to a price we’ll cover your shipping costs and guide you through safely shipping/packaging your firearm.